todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### The Existing Debates Around Maturity Models

 Before deepening dive into maturity levels, we want to emphasize that this book is informative and people should adapt its content to their organization needs.
 Where maturity models can be useful, organizations can either use maturity models or not.
 For instance, [this article](https://octopus.com/blog/devops-uses-capability-not-maturity) discusses about open source models within the DevOps community.
-The article argues against the use of maturity models in DevOps for a few reasons:

-* Maturity models may focus on reaching a specific end goal, which can hinder innovation and experimentation in DevOps, where continuous improvement is key.
-* Maturity models may tend to encourage standardization and conformity rather than promoting creative problem-solving and trying new approaches, which are important in DevOps.
-* Maturity models may follow a linear progression, assuming there is a fixed path to reach maturity.
-However, DevOps is a complex process that requires adaptability and flexibility.

 ### Open Source Maturity Models vs. OSPO Maturity Models